signalfx/gdi-specification/specification/configuration.md

 - `OTEL_SERVICE_NAME`
   - Users MUST define a name for the service they are instrumenting.
-The service name can either be defined using the `OTEL_SERVICE_NAME` or `OTEL_RESOURCE_ATTRIBUTES` environment variable.
-If the user fails to define a service name with these environment variables the distribution MUST log a warning.
-The warning message MUST clearly describe how to set the attribute or link to relevant documentation.
+The service name can either be defined using the `OTEL_SERVICE_NAME` or `OTEL_RESOURCE_ATTRIBUTES` environment variable, or directly in their code.
+    If the user fails to define a service name the distribution MUST log a warning.
+The warning message MUST clearly describe how to set the service name or link to relevant documentation.
 E.g.
     ```
     service.name attribute is not set, your service is unnamed and will be difficult to identify.
     set your service name using the OTEL_SERVICE_NAME environment variable.